golemfactory/golem-docs/src/pages/docs/creators/javascript/guides/golem-js.md

 Since version 3.0, golem-js leverages the notion of renting compute resources and accordingly exposes domain APIs around it.

 The `GolemNetwork` is the point of entry that represents a connection to the Yagna service and thus the Golem Network.
-It lets you rent resources and (if you need to implement more customized logic) get access to the core modules (market, activity, payment, rental).
+It lets you rent resources and (if you need to implement more customized logic) get access to the core modules (market, activity, payment, network, rental).

 The act of renting resources from a provider is represented by a `ResourceRental` object that incorporates all processes and activities required to engage and proceed with a provider.
 You can get an instance of a `ResourceRental` directly from GolemNetwork or via a pool of rentals.